Philosophy Reading Groups

 Saint Louis Philosophy of Religion (SLRP) Group

-This group is organized by Jon Jacobs and Eleonore Stump.
+This group is organized by Jon Jacobs and Susan Brower-Toland.
 The groups meets to discuss readings focusing on issues in contemporary, analytic philosophy of religion and philosophical theology.
 SLRP meets on alternating Fridays (alternating with SLAM) at 2pm.

 Medieval Latin Reading Group

-Colleen McCluskey and Susan Brower-Toland coordinate the Medieval Latin reading group.
-The group meets for 1 hour every week to translate selected Medieval Latin philosophical texts (texts and authors vary from semester to semester).
-The group provides an informal setting for graduate students at all levels to maintain and improve their Latin skills.
-No advance preparation for sessions is required, and the only prerequisite is a basic knowledge of Latin grammar.
+The Medieval Latin reading group provides an informal setting for graduate students to maintain and improve their Latin skills (prerequisite is the equivalent of one year of formal course-work in Latin grammar).
 We expect that students who are writing (or are planning to write) a dissertation in Medieval Philosophy will participate, but the group is by no means restricted to medievalists.
-Anyone interested in gaining greater facility in reading Latin philosophical texts is most welcome.
+Anyone interested in gaining both greater facility in reading Latin philosophical texts and increased familiarity with a range of topics and thinkers in the history of medieval philosophy is most welcome.
+For details regarding texts and meeting times contact Susan Brower-Toland.